 Family: Carcharhinidae

-Identification: Distinctive Tiger-like dark bands on light body.
+Identification: The tiger shark has highly distinctive Tiger-like dark bands on a light body.
 Snout wide and bluntly rounded.
 Well defined caudal keel running from tail to trailing edge of first dorsal.
 Tail large.

 Size: Maximum length 5.5m.
 At birth 51 to 76cm.

 Habitat: Varied.
-From clear inshore and offshore reefs to turbid estuarine environments.
+Tigers can be found from clear inshore and offshore reefs to turbid estuarine environments.
 To around 70m depth.

 Abundance and distribution: Circumtropical.
 Recorded in the Western Atlantic as far North as Massachusetts.

-Reproduction: The only ovoviviparous member of the Carcharhinidae family.
-There is no nourishment of embryos via a placental structure in the mothers uterus.
+Reproduction: Ovoviviparous.
+Tiger shark mothers give no nourishment to embryos via a placental structure in the mothers uterus.
 Litter size 10 - 82.
 Gestation period 12 to 13 months.

 Observations: In a baited situation medium sized tiger sharks were observed to hang back from the bait when comparibly sized Great hammerhead sharks were present and feeding.
 Read the trip report Hammers and Tigers in the Bahamas.